Computing torsion for plane quartics without using height bounds: Introduction

-In this present paper, we consider the question of explicitly computing the rational torsion subgroup in case the abelian variety is the Jacobian of a curve defined over $\Q$.
-Recently, such a computation has been done by M\"uller and Reitsma for hyperelliptic curves of genus 3, \cite{MullerReitsma}.
+In this present paper, we consider the question of explicitly computing the rational torsion subgroup in case the abelian variety is the Jacobian of a curve defined over~$\Q$.
+Recently, such a computation has been done by M\"uller and Reitsma for hyperelliptic curves of genus~3, \cite{MullerReitsma}.
 For small genus, the torsion is typically computed by doing some form of an exhaustive search.
-The N\'eron-Tate height $\widehat{h}$, or canonical height, of torsion points is known to be 0.
-Then one chooses a na\"ive height $h$, finds a bound $|h - \widehat{h}| < c$, and subsequently uses the fact that the na\"ive height of a torsion point is at most $c$ to find all of them, \cite{Stoll02, Stoll17}.
-Such height bounds are known and relatively small for genus 1, 2, and 3, but especially in genus 3 and higher the enumeration of all rational points up to these height bounds can still be challenging.
-Therefore, we would like to advocate an alternative approach.
+The N\'eron-Tate height~$\widehat{h}$, or canonical height, of torsion points is known to be~0.
+Then one chooses a na\"ive height~$h$, finds a bound~$|h - \widehat{h}| < c$, and subsequently uses the fact that the na\"ive height of a torsion point is at most~$c$ to find all of them, \cite{Stoll02, Stoll17}.
+Such height bounds are known and relatively small for genus~1, 2, and~3, but especially in genus~3 and higher the enumeration of all rational points up to these height bounds can still be challenging.
+Even though methods to compute canonical heights are available, even for non-hyperelliptic curve, \cite{Genus3Heights}, these methods do not give rise to a way to efficiently enumerate points of bounded height.
+Therefore, we would like to advocate an alternative approach which has been used in an ad hoc fashion in the past and has also been used to acquire information on the Galois representation.
+The approach could be compared with that in \cite{Mascot20} which is used to compute the whole Galois representation.

-In practice, it seems that torsion points actually have a way smaller na\"ive height than the bound given by the height bounds, and are not too hard to find.
+The approach uses the fact that, in practice, the torsion points actually seem to have a way smaller na\"ive height than the bound given by the height bounds, and are often not too hard to find.
 However, the problem then still remains to prove that one has found the complete rational torsion group.
-For this purpose, one could use the following lemma whose proof can be found in \cite[Appendix]{Katz81}.
+For this purpose, one could use the following lemma.

-\begin{lemma} Let $K$ be a number field, let $\mathfrak{p}$ be a prime of $\mathcal{O}_K$ over the prime number $p$, and let $A$ be an abelian variety over $K$.
-Suppose that $A$ has good reduction at $\mathfrak{p}$ and that $A_{\mathfrak{p}}$ is its reduction.
-Moreover, suppose that $p > e(\mathfrak{p}/p) + 1$, where $e(\mathfrak{p}/p)$ is the ramification index of $\mathfrak{p}$ over $p$.
-Then the natural reduction map is injective for any integer $n$ such that $p \nmid n$. \end{lemma}
+\begin{lemma} Let~$K$ be a number field, let~$\mathfrak{p}$ be a prime of~$\mathcal{O}_K$ over the prime number~$p$, and let~$A$ be an abelian variety over~$K$.
+Suppose that~$A$ has good reduction at~$\mathfrak{p}$ and that~$A_{\mathfrak{p}}$ is its reduction.
+Moreover, suppose that~$p > e(\mathfrak{p}/p) + 1$, where~$e(\mathfrak{p}/p)$ is the ramification index of~$\mathfrak{p}$ over~$p$.
+Then the natural reduction map is injective for any integer~$n$ such that~$p \nmid n$. \end{lemma}